 This is the second half of my present.
-You suggested a continuation of The Name is Avon
+You suggested a continuation of The Name is Avon story.

 Avon woke up to someone playing a set of rusty bagpipes very badly inside his head, a blinding light shining into his eyes AND someone treating his midsection like a popup balloon that needed less air and they didn't have a pin handy.
 The combination nearly made him throw up.